Harpster11/Web-Scraper/README.md

 ![Note](https://github.com/AlanLeverenz/Web-Scraper/blob/master/public/assets/images/note.png)

 The Saved Articles navbar has a link to return to the Home Page, as well as a *CLEAR ARTICLES* button.
-In this version of the app, this button removes the list of headlines from page without deleting them from the database.
+In this version of the app, this button removes the list of headlines from the webpage without deleting them from the database.

 ### Technology